rvohealth/create-psychic/README.md

 # Overview

-Psychic is a slim MVC-based nodejs web framework which simply packages together a routing engine (using [expressjs](NEED_LINK)), an ORM (using [sequelize-typescript](NEED_LINK)), a websocket client (using [socket.io](NEED_LINK)), and a redis client (using [redis](NEED_LINK)), and an optional view layer provided by react.
+Psychic is a slim MVC-based nodejs web framework which simply packages together a routing engine (using [expressjs](NEED_LINK)), an ORM (using [kysely-typescript](NEED_LINK)), a websocket client (using [socket.io](NEED_LINK)), and a redis client (using [redis](NEED_LINK)), and an optional view layer provided by react.
 The routing engine has been slightly enhanced to provide resourceful routing patterns, and a controller layer is also provided to allow classic routing paradigms expressed in other major monoliths, since this is not provided out of the box by express.

 # Quickstart